alokkusingh/nginx-layer4-lb/README.md

 ## Advantage of using Layer 4 Load Balancer
 - A single TCP connection end-to-end - from client to backend server
-- No TLS certificating offloading - this is important when server needs to authenticate a client using `X.509` certificate and extract user information from `CN` section.
+- No SSL offloading - this is important when server needs to authenticate a client using `X.509` certificate and extract user information from `CN` section.
 - Capture the requst/response payload size for each request

 ## Limitations